nirmallab/cspot/README.md

 This package is supported for Windows (10, 11), macOS (Sonoma, Ventura) and Linux (Ubuntu 16.04).

 **Dependencies :**
-The `project.toml` file contains a comprehensive list of dependencies.
+The `pyproject.toml` file contains a comprehensive list of dependencies.

 ## Installation Guide: